cburgmer/json-path-comparison/COMPARISON.md

 ## Explanation

-- ✓ means the tool successfully returns a query
+- ✓ means the tools agree on the results
+- ✗ indicates that the results are different, and one of the tools is probably wrong
+- ? means there are not enough candidates available to check for correctness
-- ✗ says the tool failed producing output
+- `error` says the tool failed executing the query

 ## Error output